guihome-diaz/training/docker/docker_training.md

 * example: `docker logs 5327241a353256083f18a90383acc2b7bd856e45a7490ae553375e6fc9a5af6e`
 * Key points:
   - You can view logs from an active or stopped container
   - `docker logs` does NOT trigger any process.
-It just display the system outputs
+It just displays the system outputs